POLICY & LAW

 You’re also more likely to follow through with plans.
 Some people can smoke and feel more active; however, most people feel more relaxed and don’t feel inclined to be as productive.
 People who cut back often report feeling more clear-headed and connected, leading to more involvement in the UVM community.

 Try taking a two-week tolerance break.
 You might find the first 72 hours more difficult (with sleep, appetite, irritability) but this goes away.
-This break gives you helpful information about your own specific experience.
+A break may provide you helpful information about your own specific experience.

 What about crossing the border to Canada?